Transmission Control Protocol (TCP)

 5. Reserved: This field is reserved for future use and set to 0.

-6. URG: If this bit is set then urgent pointer is valid.
+6. URG: If this bit is set then the urgent pointer is valid.

-7. ACK: If this bit is set then acknowledgement number is valid.
+7. ACK: If this bit is set then the acknowledgment number is valid.

 8. PSH: If this bit is set then it tells the receiving TCP module to send the data immediately to the application.
 Otherwise, the receiving TCP module may buffer the data until it becomes full.

 9. RST: If this bit is set it tells the receiving TCP module to abort the connection because of some abnormal conditions.